janosgyerik/writing-markdown-well/README.md

 You may not normally read it in plain text form, but sometimes you might still need to.

 Your readers may want to read your documents in plain text.
-(Of course!
-The format was designed for that!)
+And that's perfectly reasonable, since the format was designed for that.

-When you update the document later, you typically have to work with the plain text form.
+And let's not forget, when you make changes to a Markdown document, most probably you will work with the plain text form.
+If the plain text form is nicely readable, you will have an easier job updating it.

 Headings
 --------

 Headings drive the structure of a document.
-Therefore it's crucial that they are loud and clear.
+Therefore it's important that they follow a logical order.

 ### Top-level headings